kevenv/kevenv.github.io/templates/blog/cuda_hello.md

-# CUDA Tutorial - Hello World!
+# CUDA Tutorial 1 - Hello World!

 Welcome to this tutorial on CUDA!
-Before we get started we should setup our development environnment.
+Before we get started we should setup our development environment.

 ## Installation
 1. Install the latest version of the "CUDA Toolkit".